Stale flag management

 If you change the rollout after you set a stale date, you can update the stale date.
 For example:

-• On January 5, you add a segment to the flag that is rolled out to 0%.
+- On January 5, you add a segment with 0% rollout to the flag.

-• When saving, Amplitude prompts you to update the stale date.
+- When you save, Amplitude prompts you to update the stale date.

 Notifications

 You can receive notifications when flags or experiments become stale.
-If you are an owner of a flag or experiment, Amplitude sends a message about any flag or experiment that becomes stale over the previous 24 hours.
-These notifications are sent once each day.
+If you own a flag or experiment, Amplitude sends you a daily message listing any flag or experiment that became stale in the previous 24 hours.

 You can receive notifications through: